charming-art/charming/README.md

 - [Prop](#prop) - returning properties of the app
 - [Attribute](#attribute) - defining attributes for shapes

-The other modules are included in [full bundle](https://cdn.jsdelivr.net/npm/@charming-art/charming/dist/cm.umd.min.js).
+The other modules are included in [full bundle](https://cdn.jsdelivr.net/npm/ccomp-js/dist/cm.umd.min.js).
 Different renderers and related modules will be placed in the following separate modules:

 - [WebGL](#webgl) - the WebGL renderer and related helpers
 - [Terminal](#terminal) - the terminal renderer and related helpers

-For common problems, Charming provides a series of optional modules encapsulate reusable solutions, increasing efficiency and alleviating the burden of common tasks:
+For common problems, Ccomp provides a series of optional modules encapsulate reusable solutions, increasing efficiency and alleviating the burden of common tasks:

 - [Array](#array) - array generation and manipulation
 - [Math](#math) - processing numbers, randomness, etc.